temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 Any structs created in this file can be used throughout the app by defining it in the package `subscribe_emails`.

 Next, create a struct for `Subscription`.
-This data class will contain the user's email information, as well as the progress of their subscription.
+This data type will contain the user's email information, as well as the progress of their subscription.

 ```go
 // Subscription is the user email and campaign they'll receive.